WICG/bundle-preloading/README.md

   * each response can be cached individually.

-## Participation and Standards Venue
+## Participation and Standards Venues

 The Web Incubator Community Group is not a standards venue itself; documents developed here, such as this one, are not by themselves on a standards track.
 Instead, WICG serves to provide an open platform and safeguard the intellectual property developed to enable later standardization.